Does contraception have a future in digital healthcare?

-Media attention has focused in particular on the risk of developing venous throboembolisms (blood clots) which is highest during the first three months of taking a CHC.
+Media attention has focused in particular on the risk of developing venous thromboembolisms (blood clots).
 Blood clots most commonly develop in the deep veins of the leg, although they can be carried to the lungs and heart with fatal consequences.

 For a digital healthcare pioneer like LloydsPharmacy Online Doctor, the risks associated with contraception pose some clear obstacles to a vision of healthcare grounded in patient proactivity and responsibility.

-The online contraception service provided by LloydsPharmacy Online Doctor has been able to safely prescribe contraception to approximately 37,000 women each year – over the course of seven years – without any report of serious incidents.
+The online contraception service provided by LloydsPharmacy Online Doctor has been able to safely prescribe contraception since its conception, without any report of serious incidents.
 However, as Dr Gigi Taguri points out, ‘the interests of patient safety must always be the priority of any healthcare provider.’

 Online medicine is increasing and our doctors have been looking at ways of making our service even safer.
 As the scope and popularity of digital healthcare continues to grow, online medical providers need think long and hard about how to ensure the safest possible experience for their patients.

 This clinical concern has led to a positive development in our online contraceptive service, making it even safer whilst retaining its overall convenience for patients.